sudeepthi59o/sudeepthi59o.github.io/content/portfolio/predictive-maintainance.md

 ### **Technologies Used**
 - **AWS Services:**
-   - AWS SageMaker Canvas for automated model building
+   - AWS SageMaker Canvas for for low-code/no-code model building
    - AWS Data Wrangler for feature engineering
    - AWS S3 for storage
    - AWS IAM for access management